elizabethwanjiku703/Smartphone-Retail-Sales-Data-Analysis---Power-Bi/README.md

 4. Which fiscal year brought the highest revenue?
 5. Which month and week experienced the highest sales?
 6. What were the top 5 products that generated the highest sales for the fiscal year?
+## Data Loading and Cleaning
+The data loading and cleaning process for this project was done using Power Query. **Let’s take a view of the original dataset**